 It’s possible to find diamonds in yellows, pinks, blues and even champagne.
 So, if you’re looking for something that will really stand out from the crowd, then a coloured diamond would be the perfect choice.

 Choosing the perfect diamond is such a personal thing.
 That’s why you should always trust your instincts.
-It’s good to know how diamonds are graded, but that shouldn’t be all you focus on when you’re on the hunt for the perfect piece of diamond jewellery.
+It’s good to know how diamonds are graded.
+But focus on which diamond calls to you when you’re on the hunt for the perfect piece of diamond jewellery.